StranMax/guides/gpu-cuda.md

 Setting up GPU-CUDA accelerated environemnts (Real pain in the ass).

+> NOTE!
+Installation steps below are done on older Pascal architecture GPUs which lack support for recent versions of many packages.
+If you have access to newer GPUs, try following official guides instead the ones here.

 ## Ubuntu 22.04 in cPouta with NVIDIA Tesla P100 (Pascal architecture)

 NVIDIA drivers installed on ubuntu, cuda toolkit installed via conda.
 Perhaps not the smartest choice but works.